soumyajitmitra77/soumyajitmitra77/README.md

 I'm Riju, a passionate learner, and explorer with a diverse skill set.
 Currently working as a Financial Analyst, I'm always eager to delve into new projects and technologies.
 My proficiency includes Python, C++, VBA, and SQL. 💻🚀

-#### Projects I've Worked On:
+#### Here are a few projects I've worked on:
 - Enhancement of LVRT Capability of Doubly-fed Induction Generator based Wind Energy Conversion System using Space Vector Modulation. 🌬️⚙️
 - Smart Light for Home with Automatic Direction and Intensity Adjustment using Arduino. 🏠💡
-- Wireless Transmission of Electricity using Tesla coil for a distance of up to 6 inches. ⚡🔌
+- Wireless Transmission of Electricity using a Tesla coil for a distance of up to 6 inches. ⚡🔌
 - Production of Electricity From Sea Water and Desalination Using Clean Energy. 🌊🔋
 - Value Stream Mapping of Stakeholder Impacts from Rising Prosumers. 📈👥